Coeur d’Alene Child Custody Lawyer

 - Grandparents are kept away from their grandchildren after the death of a child who was a parent of those grandchildren.
 The grandparents wonder if they have a legal right to spend time with their grandchildren in spite of objections of their child’s widow or widower.

-To discuss your concerns about grandparents’ rights in a situation such as any of these, or in any other context, contact the Advocacy Law Center, PLLC in Coeur d Alene county to schedule a free phone consultation with our child custody lawyer.
+To discuss your concerns about grandparents’ rights in a situation such as any of these, or in any other context, contact the Advocacy Law Center, PLLC in Kootenai county to schedule a free phone consultation with our child custody lawyer.
 Learn what the courts have to say about the limited rights that the law provides to grandmothers and grandfathers who wish to spend time with their grandchildren.

 Keep in mind that the courts will balance grandparents’ wishes with parents’ rights to decide on the proper way to raise their children.
 A grandparent may be able to obtain court orders providing for contact with their grandchildren when these orders do not conflict with the rights of birth parents or adoptive parents.
 For example, if a mother or father is sent to Iraq, the courts may allow the service member’s parents to exercise his or her parenting time rights in his or her absence.